vtex-apps/product-summary/docs/ProductSummaryShelf.md

 # Product Summary Shelf

-Product Summary Shelf is the main block exported by the [Product Summary app](https://developers.vtex.com/vtex-developer-docs/docs/vtex-product-summary).
-Through its child blocks, it provides the needed structure to render the Product Summary component in your store.
+The Product Summary Shelf is the main block exported by the [Product Summary app](https://developers.vtex.com/vtex-developer-docs/docs/vtex-product-summary).
+It includes the child blocks required to display the Product Summary component in your store.

 ![](https://user-images.githubusercontent.com/40380674/96649443-7d21d480-1307-11eb-9100-534fa9e70ca6.png))